jaeho3690/LIDC-IDRI-Preprocessing/README.md

 1. Clean

 The Clean folder contains two subfolders.
 Image and Mask folders.
 Some patients don't have nodules.
 In the actual implementation, a person will have more slices of image without a nodule.
-To consider this, we save lung images without nodules.
+To evaluate our generalization on real world application, we save lung images without nodules for testing purpose.
-These images will be used in the test set
+These images will be used in the test set.

 2. Image